These healthy pumpkin brownies are not only decadently chocolatey, they are gluten-free, dairy-free and low carb as well. Guilt free pleasure!

 No pumpkin spice blend?
 Sub with cinnamon and a pinch of nutmeg and allspice for more flavor.

-Cake-like texture: If you prefer your healthy pumpkin brownies a little less fudgy, add an extra 25 grams or ¼ cup almond flour or circa 1.5 tablespoons of coconut flour.
+Cake-like texture: If you prefer your pumpkin brownies a little less fudgy, add an extra 25 grams or ยผ cup of almond flour or 1.5 tablespoons of coconut flour.

 Nut free: Use a 50 / 50 blend of sesame seed flour and sunflower seed flour.

-Canned pumpkin puree is readily available in the US and during pumpkin season (autumn-winter) in supermarkets such as Waitrose and Tesco.
-If you can't get it where you are, make your own homemade pumpkin puree.
-Be aware that some pumpkin types such as butternut squash have a higher sugar content.
+Canned pumpkin puree is readily available in the US and during pumpkin season (autumn-winter) in supermarkets such as Waitrose and Tesco.ย If you can't get it where you are, make your own homemade pumpkin puree.

 Of course.
 However, if you bake these pumpkin brownies in a smaller pan, the oven time will increase.
 If you use a larger pan and make them flatter, the baking time will decrease.
 My baking pan measured 15 x 20 centimetres.